mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 and different variants).
 Run time is measured for the execution of the :ref:`Fit <algm-Fit>` algorithm for an equation and dataset previously created.

-For example, a ranking of 1.25 for a given problem means:

-- Referring to the accuracy of a minimizer, it produces a solution with squared residuals 25% larger than the best solution in Mantid.
-- Referring to the run time, it takes 25% more time than the fastest minimizer.

 ..
 There would be two alternative for the errors:
    1. Without errors, as it is